texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Spell checking dialog](images/speller_dialog.png)
 ## Syntax check
-TexStudio tries to determine if a command is correct by an internal list of valid commands.
+TeXstudio tries to determine if a command is correct by an internal list of valid commands.
 It also tries to understand command context to some degree, so to see that math commands outside a math environment are not correct.

 ![Syntax error](images/syntax_error.png)